GaloisInc/macaw/README.rst

 * The ``memoryForElfSegments`` function is a useful helper to produce a ``Memory`` from an ELF file.
 * The ``cfgFromAddrs`` function, defined in ``Data.Macaw.Discovery``, which performs code discovery on a ``Memory`` given some initial parameters (semantics to use via ``ArchitectureInfo`` and some entry points.
 * The ``DiscoveryInfo`` type, which is the result of ``cfgFromAddrs``; it contains a collection of ``DiscoveryFunInfo`` records, each of which represents a discovered function.
 Every basic block is assigned to at least one function.

+Architecture-specific code goes into separate libraries.
+X86-specific code is in the macaw-x86 repo.

 An abbreviated example of using macaw on an ELF file looks like::